zlatkok/swos-port/docs/ida2asm.md

 - `@save-regs`
 - `@on-enter`
 - `@insert-hook`
+- `@type-sizes`

 Any line beginning with `#` sign is considered a comment and will not be processed.

 ### `@import` section

 Purpose of `@import` section is to replace assembly procedures with functions from C++.
 Any non-empty line is treated as a procedure name that will be imported from C++.
 C++ functions do not take any parameters and by default return `void`, unless symbol name is followed by a comma followed by `int` -- in that case return type is `int`.
 Assembly procedure body is removed from generated assembly code, and its name is treated as an extern label.
 All the imported C++ functions are listed in the generated header file, declared as `extern "C"` inside `SWOS` namespace.

 For example, following lines in input file:
 ```